FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### KEY CONCEPTS LEARNT DURING THE BUILD

 - Rounding things up was the missing part of the puzzle....Things look elegant.
+- Overflow hidden can be used to hide stubborn borders.
 - Here is how we can pass a body to a delete request

 ```js